 Speaking of Jaipur, this is the beginning of another circuit in the desert state of Rajasthan.
 Don’t be fooled by the fact that this area is predominantly arid.
-Rajasthan is a treasure trove of amazing food, traditions and a breath taking holiday destination!
-Following the palaces and bazaars of Jaipur, head on to the Mehrangarh Fort, Umaid Bhawan Palace and more in Jodhpur.
+Rajasthan is a treasure trove of amazing food, traditions, and a breathtaking holiday destination!
+Following the palaces and bazaars of Jaipur, head on to the Mehrangarh Fort, Umaid Bhawan Palace, and more in Jodhpur.
 Then comes the city of Jaisalmer with its yellow walled fort before the romantic nirvana which is the city of lakes – Udaipur.
 Relax on the banks of Lake Pichola with an enticing background provided by the Aravalli Hills.
 End the tour of this vibrant state with a flourish at the national park at Ranthambore.

 Buddhist Pilgrimage Circuit

-Of course you cannot leave India without getting your share spiritual experiences!
+Of course, you cannot leave India without getting your share spiritual experiences!
 That is part of our renown after all.
 So we present to you the Buddha Tour!
-Starting from Bodhgaya in the state of Bihar, it ends all the way across in another country altogether when you take a one day trip to Lumbini in Nepal.
+Starting from Bodhgaya in the state of Bihar, it ends all the way across in another country altogether when you take a one-day trip to Lumbini in Nepal.

 Follow in Buddha’s footsteps as you visit Bodhgaya, where Prince Siddhartha found enlightenment and became forevermore Lord Buddha, and then head to Sarnath (10km from the holy city of Varanasi) where he gave his first sermon since becoming the “enlightened one”.
 This is where he established his first batch of disciples.
 Then you proceed to the place where he found salvation, Kushinagar, on the way to where he fell victim to an illness, Kapilavastu.
 Legend says that his mortal remains were spread around in 80,000 stupas by Emperor Asoka all across his kingdom.
 And finally, you visit Lumbini in Nepal, where he was born.
 This is now an important pilgrimage spot and although it in another country, it remains a significant part of the trip.

 No matter what you may have heard of the southern part of this enigmatic country, nothing can prepare you for the tropical paradise that it is.
 Starting from the port city of Cochin, you get to experience the blend of tradition and progress.
 From enticing seafood to amazing beaches, Cochin serves you a holiday like no other before switching it for the hill stations of Ooty.
 Once you’ve saturated your tastes for tea plantations and hills, get a lasting impression of the same and a little bit more in Mysore!
 And then, if Cochin was the placid city, Bangalore is anything but.
-A bustling metro of malls, clubs and youth, this is where you come to get a break from the culture shock.
+A bustling metro of malls, clubs, and youth, this is where you come to get a break from the culture shock.

 Now that you’ve crossed the state of Kerala to Karnataka, why stop there?!
 Push on to Tamil Nadu and its own metro of Chennai.
-Known for its record holding beaches and traditional breakfast food, this city can be a bit much for the unprepared!
-Fret not though, as trips to the calming Mahabalipuram and Pondicherry are just around the corner.
-Pondicherry in particular is known for its foreign influences in food, architecture and art; the perfect antidote for those in danger of overdosing on India!
+Known for its record-holding beaches and traditional breakfast food, this city can be a bit much for the unprepared!
+Fret not though, like trips to the calming Mahabalipuram and Pondicherry are just around the corner.
+Pondicherry in particular is known for its foreign influences in food, architecture, and art; the perfect antidote for those in danger of overdosing on India!
 Next on the list is Madurai, a city so immersed in our culture that it oozes historic and religious significance.
 Not at all short on monuments or temples, this is where you go to experience our unwavering devotion to the power in the sky.

-Cross the state lines back to Kerala for a drop in at Periyar; the longest river in Kerala and also the name of a beautiful tiger reserve here.
+Cross the state lines back to Kerala for a drop-in at Periyar; the longest river in Kerala and also the name of a beautiful tiger reserve here.
 Once you’ve had the chills from the roar of the beasts, visit the town of Alleppey, the land of backwaters and the luxurious houseboats.
 Spend a night bobbing along the serene backwaters, feasting on some mouth-watering seafood and toddy* before heading for the beaches of Kovalam and the southernmost tip of India, Kanyakumari.